szpajder/libacars/doc/API_REFERENCE.md

 Serializes a decoded ACARS message pointed to by `data` into a human-readable text indented by `indent` spaces and appends the result to `vstr` (which must be non-NULL).

+If libacars has been built with libxml2 support and `prettify_xml` configuration variable is set to `true`, then the function attempts to parse the message text as an XML document.
+If parsing succeeds (meaning the message indeed contains XML), the text is pretty-printed (reformatted into multi-line output with proper indentation).

 Use this function if you want to serialize only the ACARS protocol node and not its child nodes.
 In most cases `la_proto_tree_format_text()` should be used